 - Use language from WA DOC’s own policies, mission statement, and strategic plan to strengthen how you frame your presentation of a concern.
 Show WA DOC how your individual case demonstrates broader systemic trends or concerns.

-- Pros and cons of phone calls or meetings with DOC staff: DOC staff may reveal more information during phone calls or meetings than in emails, but keep in mind that when a DOC staff person requests a phone call or a meeting, it is likely in part because they don’t want to create a disclosable public record or formal documentation of a concerning pattern.
+- Pros and cons of phone calls or meetings with WA DOC staff: WA DOC employees may reveal more information during phone calls or meetings than in emails, but keep in mind that when a DOC staff person requests a phone call or a meeting, it is likely in part because they don’t want to create a disclosable public record or formal documentation of a concerning pattern.